openstack-archive/tripleo-incubator/devtest.md

         cd $TRIPLEO_ROOT/bm_poseur/
         sudo ./bm_poseur --bridge-ip=none create-bridge

-1. Create your machine image.
-This is the image that baremetal nova will install on each node.
-You can also download a pre-built image, or experiment with different combinations of elements.

-        $TRIPLEO_ROOT/diskimage-builder/bin/disk-image-create -u ubuntu -a i386 -o $TRIPLEO_ROOT/incubator/base

 1. Create and start your seed VM.
 This script invokes diskimage-builder with suitable paths and options to create and start a VM that contains an all-in-one OpenStack cloud with the baremetal driver enabled, and